radhika-mukul-patel/VideoGameAnalysis_ETL_GoogleCloud/README.md

 The dataset used for this purpose has been uploaded within this repository and was found on Kaggle: https://www.kaggle.com/code/upadorprofzs/eda-video-game-sales/input

 ### 2. Data Extraction: Python Notebook to Google Cloud
-The Jupyter notebook used to extract the data from a csv file to Google Cloud has been uploaded within this repository
+The Jupyter notebook used to extract the data from a csv file to Google Cloud has been uploaded within this repository.
+This notebook uploads a local CSV file ("vgsales.csv") to Google Cloud Storage using the google.cloud.storage library.
+It first configures the upload by specifying the bucket name, desired filename in GCS, and local file path.
+Then, it connects to GCS, uploads the file, and handles any potential errors during the upload process

 ### 3. Data Transformation and Loading: Cloud Data Fusion
 **Transformation**: Cloud Data Fusion is Google's nocode data transformation tool.
 Since the dataset did not require intensive transformations, this was chosen over DataFlow.
 The following data transformations were made:
-- Changing datatype of NA_Sales from string to Double
+- Change datatype of NA_Sales from string to Double
-- Removing 'N/A' values from Year
+- Remove 'N/A' values from Year
-- Removing 'N/A' values from Publisher
+- Remove 'N/A' values from Publisher

 **Loading**: Created a batch data pipline connecting the Google storage bucket to Cloud data fusion and finally loading it onto BigQuery